 - Lake fishing for deeper water fish such as Lake Trout and Salmon

-- Adirondack camping including back-country expeditions to luxurious glamping
+- Adirondack camping including everything from back-country expeditions to luxurious glamping

-- Paddling on any number of the Adirondcks 1000's of lakes and rivers
+- Paddling on any number of the Adirondacks 1000's of lakes and rivers

 - Adirondack High Peak hiking throughout the Lake Placid Region